-Choose three qualities that would most be admired by potential homeowners and use them to inform every decision you make about your marketing when creating your profile.
+Choose three qualities that would most be admired by potential homeowners and use them to inform every decision you make about your marketing when creating your house sitting profile.
 This includes pictures, captions, profile title, content and profile vocabulary.

 For example, if you are a young, single student your best qualities could be your high energy, your ability to stay home with the pets while you study online and potential to become a regular sitter while you save for your first home.
 On the other hand, if you are a working professional, you could accentuate your home/ pet care experience, reliability and calm confidence.

 I recommend going a step further than your profile.
 Building a website creates a portfolio for you to include certificates, reviews, bios and a photo gallery, to give HO’s the ability to easily get a better idea of my skills, experience and personality.
 Just include the link to your website in your application.
 There are many free website platforms to chose from like WordPress.